laravel-auto-presenter/laravel-auto-presenter/README.md

 This package automatically decorates objects bound to views during the view render process.

-## Upgrading from version 1 to 2
+## Upgrading From Version 1 To 2

-* Version 2 is now Laravel 4.2+ only.
-It is not compatible with Laravel 4.1.
+* Version 2 is now Laravel 4.2 only.
 * The PresenterInterface was added as the method for determining the correct presenter class.
 Read more on this in the instructions below.

-## Quick-install
+## Quick-Install

 **For Laravel 4.1**